Roboy/ss18_showmaster/README.md

 ### 1. Facial Expressions

 Roboy's facial expressions are animated in Unity.
 The corresponding repository is in https://github.com/Roboy/RoboyUnityFace
-Futher instructions and documentation can be found in the README in the branch face_julian at https://github.com/Roboy/RoboyUnityFace
+Futher instructions and documentation can be found in the README https://github.com/Roboy/RoboyUnityFace/tree/face_julian

 In addition to the old faces and expressions in Unity, the following faces & emotions were added in SS18 by animating them in Unity and can be triggered via ROS:
  - suprised Roboy